 Anime and Manga

-The Void card in Cardcaptor Sakura has the power to make anything she hits not exist.
+- The Void/Nothing card in Cardcaptor Sakura has the power to make anything she hits not exist.

 Sylphiel: "Yours is a spell that invites a void into this world.
 It is the power to extinguish energy and return matter to nothingness.
 The bringer of the void becomes its very embodiment."

-The right palm of Okuyasu's stand, The Hand can remove anything from existence, even the space between two bodies.
-Okuyashu himelf says he doesn't know where they go.
+- The right palm of Okuyasu's Stand, The Hand can remove anything from existence, even the space between two bodies.
+Okuyasu himself says he doesn't know where things go.
 This makes him one of the most powerful stand users ever and a perfect Big Guy... if he wasn't so much of an idiot that Josuke defeats him by ducking.

-In Zatch Bell!, the mamono; Clear Note is the villain of the last story arc of the manga.
+- In Gash Bell, the demon; Clear Note is the villain of the last story arc of the manga.
 He uses this trope for his spell theme "annihilation".
-He is a Person of Mass Destruction, whose declared goal is to kill every single mamono (himself too eventually) and obliterate Makai.
+He is a Person of Mass Destruction, whose declared goal is to kill every single demon (himself too eventually) and obliterate the demon world.
 He does not "come from the void" in any sense, though, and his will to destroy comes from him being controlled by his own spell.

-Sesshomaru in his Meido Zangetsuha technique, which can suck everything it touches directly to hell.
+- Sesshomaru in his Meido Zangetsuha technique, which can suck everything it touches directly to hell.
 Eventually Inuyasha gets his own version of Meido Zangetsuha, which instead can cut anything into small pieces by creating a void inside an object or person.

 Collectible Card Game